ilyankou/wuhan-geoinformatics/Readme.md

 In this project, we investigate the relationship between place connectivity and Covid-19 deaths rates, and how this relationship changed throughout 2020, the first year of the pandemic in the US, and for various regions of the US.

-While it is fair to assume that highly-connected places may suffer more from the pandemic due to greater human mobility and as such virus spread, the reality is more complex.
+While it is fair to assume that highly-connected places may suffer more from the pandemic due to greater human mobility and as such the virus spread, the reality is more complex.

 ---